In the Ghetto: Nick Cave and the Bad Seeds version

 "In the Ghetto" was covered by Nick Cave and the Bad Seeds as their debut single.
 It was recorded at Trident Studios in London and released as a 7-inch single on June 18, 1984, with the B-side "The Moon Is in the Gutter".
 It reached No. 84 on the UK Singles Chart and No. 1 on the UK Independent Singles Chart.
 While originally not present on any album, it was later included on the CD reissue of the band's first album, From Her to Eternity.

+DNX vs. The Voice version

+German duo DNX vs. The Voice released "In the Ghetto" as their first single in 2005.
+The song was accepted in the United Kingdom and in the United States.